Murad

 The name Murad has 2 syllables and is pronounced my-OOR-ad, making it easy to pronounce and remember.

-Common nicknames for Murad include Mur, Muy, and Murie.
+Common nicknames for Murad include Mur, Muy, Muie, and Murkins.
 These shorter forms provide casual alternatives while keeping the elegance of the full name.